-Christmas shopping means that around this time of year you may find yourself reading the blurb on toy packaging more than is usual.
+Have you ever tried to make sense of the blurb on toy packaging?
 If so, you’ll have noticed manufacturers often like to make claims about a toy’s educational value.
 Statements such as ‘promotes fine motor skills’, ‘promotes language development’ and our favourite: ‘teaches cause and effect’, are used to sell the product.

 Pick these statements apart even slightly, and you begin to realise they are nonsense.
 Is there any object in the universe that doesn’t teach cause and effect?
 And doesn’t language development come from speaking and listening?
 A child who talks as they play is developing language skills, especially if that play is with someone else.
 A child mutely pressing buttons on an electronic alphabet game is not.

 There are lots of apps and devices that purport to teach children maths, but how many can convey the meaning of '6 divided by 2' better than two friends sharing out sweets.
 One for you, one for me, one for you, one for me...
 Use numbers in everyday situations like this and you'll never have to buy another electronic maths toy again.

 It’s our belief that so many of today’s 'educational’ toys make children passive consumers of content.
 They require very little of the child other than to be entertained, rather than putting the work into inventing a game of their own.

 The truth is, anything can be educational, from buckets and stones to puzzles and iPads.
 It’s not the toy that’s educational, it’s how you use it.